-- The author suggests specific gravity measurement on the whole core sample length, ideally the whole core and match the from-to of the analysis for at least 5 holes of the next diamond drilling program which should allow conversion an adequate estimation of tonnage. - The collar surveys are considered adequate for the purpose of a resource estimate, but the collars should be professionally surveyed with a total station to increase the accuracy of the elevation of the recent program. - A topographic survey on all the property is highly recommended. - Due to the difference in the character of ore from one mine to another in the Cobalt Camp, metallurgical tests will be required for this site-specific mineralisation at the Robinson zone. - A hydrogeological study is recommended to reduce risks associated with ground water and better define the water management strategy. - A geotechnical data collection program is recommended to include more parameters (fractures, joints, shearing, roughness, weathering, alteration, etc.).
+- The author suggests specific gravity measurement on the whole core sample length, ideally the whole core and match the from-to of the analysis for at least 5 holes of the next diamond drilling program which should allow conversion an adequate estimation of tonnage. - A topographic survey on all the property is highly recommended. - Due to the difference in the character of ore from one mine to another in the Cobalt Camp, metallurgical tests will be required for this site-specific mineralisation at the Robinson zone. - A hydrogeological study is recommended to reduce risks associated with ground water and better define the water management strategy. - A geotechnical data collection program is recommended to include more parameters (fractures, joints, shearing, roughness, weathering, alteration, etc).